Hurrem Sultan Hamam:

 Duration: 40-50 minutes

-The Role of Hamam in Turkish Culture
+The Role of Hammam in Turkish Culture

-Place for important rituals (wedding ceremonies)
+A venue for important rituals (wedding ceremonies)

-Space for relaxation and meditation
+A space for relaxation and meditation

-Part of national identity
+A part of national identity

-Visitors note the following effects:
+Post-Hammam Sensations Visitors report the following effects:

 Deep relaxation

-A feeling of lightness throughout the body
+Feeling of lightness throughout the body

-Improving mood
+Improved mood

 Increased vitality